dxw/accessibility-manual/src/development/videos-and-images.md

 ## Videos

 Accessible captions should be included on all videos with speech, whether they’re self-hosted or on a third-party platform, such as YouTube.
 Use the standard HTML approach with a video element to correctly associate captions and a transcript, if one is available.

+The following example demonstrates a best practice approach for including the required components for a video with accessible properties using the [track element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track), including:

+* **Captions** to provide a transcription and possibly a translation of audio, suitable for users who are deaf or when the sound is muted
+* **Descriptions** for textual description of the video content, suitable for users who are blind or where the video cannot be seen
+* **Chapters** intended to be used when the user is navigating the media resource, suitable for longer duration media
+* **Subtitles** provide translation of content that cannot be understood by the viewer

 ### Code example of accessible video